Import Terraform Configuration

 with the output of the terraform show

-resources will require you to edit the output of terraform show
+resources, you must edit the output of terraform show

 to remove

-existing resources whose configuration you do not want to replace wholesale, and
+existing resources whose configuration you do not want to replace, and

 merge the new resources into your existing configuration.